marcvincenti/customapi/README.md

 + AWS_ACCESS_KEY : your amazon access key
 + AWS_SECRET_ACCESS_KEY : your amazon secret key
 + AWS_DEFAULT_REGION : the region for dynamodb tables (_ex:_ eu-west-1)

-You have to provide a name to your app.
-+ With environment variables : APP_NAME
-+ Or with aws.core/set-app-name (_cf :_ clojure_rest/init)

 ## Usage
 See **clojure_rest/init** for now.